FAQS APPLICATION PROCESS

 Start-Up Chile will answer your questions via email@example.com.
 You will be assigned a fellow Supper (Sponsor) who can answer all your questions about the program before you are officially a member of the Start-Up Chile community.
 If you are a foreigner, you'll be assigned to a Chilean (your Padrino) and this person will help you with soft landing issues (housing, food, transportation).

 Can I be accepted in the program and get my visa rejected?

 Yes.
 The application for the visa follows standard procedures, but the letter of acceptance to the program is a strong plus.
-So far, all Start-Up Chile entrepreneurs have been granted visas.
 Make sure to gather all the documentation required by your Consulate in order to avoid any problems.